 Money Laundering Examples

-1) Cash Business Money Laundering Scheme
+Cash Business Scheme

 Laundering money through cash-intensive businesses was the preferred method of the famous gangster Al Capone.
-He evaded investigators for years by funnelling the money his crimes generated through his small empire of laundromats.
+He evaded investigators for years by funneling the money his crimes generated through his small empire of laundromats.
 The term “money laundering” was coined by the agents investigating him.

 Cash-intensive business schemes often extract the money through daily profits.
 This scheme requires the money to be laundered somewhat slowly, but some amount is ready every day, making it more liquid for the launderer.
-Taxes are paid on the reported profits, and the money can now be used to any purpose.
+Taxes are paid on the reported profits, and the money can now be used for any purpose.

-The receipts from the cashout are used as evidence of the cash’s legitimacy.
+The receipts from the cash out are used as evidence of the cash’s legitimacy.
 There is no record of how many chips were carried into the casino, so the launderer can plausibly claim that small amounts were carried in and the larger sum comes from winnings.

 The placement stage starts with the cash being distributed through a network of people who can be trusted to deposit the money back again on schedule.
 Larger criminal organizations are more likely to use this strategy because they already possess a network of compliant members.

 The money can be extracted as it is moved back into the account.
 While this scheme avoids automatic detection and reporting, it is not as safe as some schemes.
-If the deposits do come under scrutiny, it may be difficult for the launderer to explain why the deposits were made.
+If the deposits come under scrutiny, it may be difficult for the launderer to explain why the deposits were made.

 Money laundering is a method of hiding illegally obtained funds.
 Money laundering works by transferring money through elaborate and complicated financial transactions that deceive anyone who attempts to trace and review the transactions.
 The goal is to make identifying the original party to the transaction, known as the launderer, difficult.
 The funds, however, eventually return to the launderer at the end of the convoluted scheme.